OFFICIAL STORM RECOVERY HELP & NEWS FROM TOWN OF BANNER ELK

 FEMA

-Go to the NC FEMA website to see many options for assistance for residents in North Carolina.
-See this FACT SHEET from FEMA that addresses some of the misinformation being shared.
+Go to the FEMA website to see many options for assistance for residents in North Carolina.
+See this FACT SHEET from FEMA for additional info.
 To apply to FEMA, go to DisasterAssistance.gov, use the FEMA App or call 800-621-3362 (7 am-Midnight).
-See below for local offices – best way to apply.
-The deadline to apply for FEMA Individual Assistance after Tropical Storm Helene has been extended to Feb 6, 2025.
 Homeowners and renters may be eligible for FEMA financial assistance for serious needs, displacement, basic home repairs, personal property losses and other uninsured or underinsured disaster-caused expenses.

 Samaritan’s Purse International Relief